Back to projects

 User Quotes

-Rather than traditional personas, I focused on task-based user groups to optimize workflows.
+Rather than traditional personas, I focused on task-based user groups to uncover specific workflow challenges.
+This helped identify core friction points in how users navigated the platform and accessed insights.

 Technical Users